milasudril/temple/README.md

 | Serialization overhead | Compounds: element name + attribute names | Arrays: one byte, Compounds: property names | Arrays: one byte, Compounds: property names + type annotations | ? |
 | Compression support | No | No | No | Yes|

-Neither TeMpLe or HDF5 can store hetrogenous arrays, however TeMpLe can emulate arrays of compounds through syntactic sugar.
+Neither TeMpLe or HDF5 can store hetrogenous arrays, however TeMpLe can emulate arrays of compounds through arrays of compounds.

 The TeMpLe syntax
 -----------------